In reversal, Mulvaney says he won't sue over impeachment probe subpoena

 “Rather, he will rely on the direction of the President, as supported by an opinion of the Office of Legal Counsel of the U.S. Department of Justice, in not appearing for the relevant deposition,” the lawyers added.

-The move was a reversal for Mulvaney, who on Monday said in a court filing that he planned to bring a lawsuit challenging the House of Representatives’ constitutional authority to compel testimony from Trump administration officials.
+The move was a reversal for Mulvaney, who on Monday said in a court filing that he planned to bring a lawsuit challenging the House’s constitutional authority to compel testimony from Trump administration officials.

+House investigators issued a subpoena to Mulvaney last week, demanding he testify about his knowledge of Trump’s decision to withhold military aid to Ukraine.

+Congressional Democrats are trying to determine whether Trump withheld the assistance to pressure Ukraine’s government to investigate former Democratic Vice President Joe Biden, one of Trump’s main rivals as he seeks re-election next year, and his son.

 Reporting by Jan Wolfe; Editing by Chizu Nomiyama and Jonathan Oatis